Webhikers-Docs/bootstrap-vue-cf7/README.md

 # bootstrap-vue-cf7

-This is a small component, which enables you to create and submit forms to WordPress' `Contact Form 7` Plugin via `Rest API`, using `Google Recpatcha`.
+This is a small component, which enables you to create and submit forms to WordPress' `Contact Form 7` Plugin via `Rest API`, using `Google Recaptcha`.

 ## Installation